javadoug/swizzle-params/README.md

 # swizzle-params
 An opinionated approach to managing application configuration parameters.

+Declare parameters in .json files and then import/require the parameters into code.
+Use swizzle to document the parameters and change the parameter values.

-The goal of this project is to capture all application configuration parameters into a single location in the app, reduce the need to swizzle source code files and promote some standardization for writing setup scripts.
+The goal of this project is to
+    • capture all application configuration parameters into a single location in the app,
+    • reduce the need to swizzle source code files and
+    • promote some standardization for writing setup scripts.

 ## Install
 ```
 npm i swizzle-params --save-dev
-or

 yarn add swizzle-params --dev
 ```

-Declare parameters in .json files and then import/require the files into code files.
-Use swizzle to document the parameters and change the parameter values.

 ## Usage
 The command line actions and flags: